A Major New Events Space Launches in Central London: The Susanna Wesley at Central Hall Westminster

 A Versatile Venue Within a Venue

-The Susanna Wesley is now the only true blank canvas within Central Hall Westminster, offering event organisers a rare degree of creative freedom inside a listed building.
+The Wesley Suite is now the only true blank canvas within Central Hall Westminster, offering event organisers a rare degree of creative freedom inside a listed building.
 While the rest of the venue maintains its historic Edwardian architecture and grand decor, this new space is modern, minimalist, and adaptable — ideal for clients who want to transform a space completely to suit their brand or theme.

 Smart Tech, Modern Fit-Out

 Lighting packages offer everything from elegant white uplighting to brand-themed colour washes and full dynamic programming with gobos and projections.
 The space is also kitted out with modular power options and an online exhibitor ordering system to streamline logistics for large builds.
+As well as an 84 inch LCD screen and PA sound system throughout.

 A Strategic Step Toward the Future